openobserve/openobserve/CONTRIBUTING.md

 This will start UI server on port 8081, to change port specify it in vite.config.ts

-In order for you to effectively use the UI you would want to have the zincobserve API server running in a seperate window that will accept requests from the UI.
+In order for you to effectively use the UI you would want to have the openobserve API server running in a seperate window that will accept requests from the UI.

 ## Swagger